Backend Events

 Recommended fields:

-content, if the interaction includes a message or user-authored notecontent_id, if the interaction includes a message or other stable content objectmetadata, for conversation IDs, transaction IDs, channel names, or similar context
+content, if the interaction includes a message or user-authored notecontent_id, if the interaction includes a message or other stable content objectmetadata, for conversation IDs, transaction IDs, channel names, or similar contextclient_info, for the IP address your backend observed for the interaction

 Example: